alikureishy/ROBO-followme-project/README.md

 ### AWS

-Training was done on a p2.xlarge (GPU-Compute) EC2 instance on AWS, which performed brilliantly, achieving almost a 10x improvement in training time.
-The _Udacity Robotics Deep Learning Laboratory (ami-e4fd199e) AMI_ was used, as below:
+Training was done on a p2.xlarge (GPU-Compute) EC2 instance on AWS, which performed brilliantly, achieving a 10x-15x reduction in training time.
+The _Udacity Robotics Deep Learning Laboratory (ami-e4fd199e) AMI_ was used, as shown below:

 ![AWS AMI](https://github.com/safdark/ROBO-followme-project/blob/master/docs/images/aws-ami.png)

-During training, I was able to max out the GPU usage on this machine as well, as suggested by this output from the command-line ```nvidia-smi'' command:
+During training, I was able to max out the GPU usage on this machine as well, as suggested by this output from the command-line ```nvidia-smi``` command:

 <img src="https://github.com/safdark/ROBO-followme-project/blob/master/docs/images/gpu-utilization.png" width="900" height="250">

+One issue I faced was with getting the plotting of the keras model to work.
+[This youtube video](https://www.youtube.com/watch?v=8f2lOxsCDHM) helped explain how to resolve that problem.

 ### Jupyter Notebook Server

-This goes without saying.
-Nevertheless, on an EC2 instance (as mentioned above), the command to launch the Jupyter server is:
+On an EC2 instance (as mentioned above), the command to launch the Jupyter server was:
 ```
     jupyter notebook --ip='*' --port=8888 --no-browser
 ```